Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 - image: cimg/python:3.11

-We first install the CircleCI CLI, which will help us create new runner resource classes.
+The CircleCI CLI will help you create new runner resource classes.
 The CLI uses the environment variable created earlier to authenticate.

 - run: